Ahmet Öğüt: Labour after Like, Love before Work

 Labour after Like, Love before Work is a project not only designed to question and critique the Attention Economy, but also how to image alternative ways to connect immaterial labour and the surplus value with material labour.
 In today's world, not only people are being watched by the social media and use virtual likes as a measurement of interest, popularity and reputations, we also witness the absurd reality of the existence of things like click-farms (companies specializing in selling "likes" from fake accounts) using the actual physical labour of low-paid workers, generates a number of overblown importance of likes on social media.

-About
+About the maker

 Born in Silvan, Diyarbakır (Turkey), Ahmet Öğüt works across different media including photography, video and installation. Öğüt often uses humour and small gestures to comment on pressing social and political issues.
 The artist has has exhibited widely, with solo exhibitions in institutions and Biennals across the globe including Stedelijk Museum, State of Concept Athens, Nam SeMA, Seoul Museum of Art, Biennial of Visual Art Performance, New Tork and many more.